 • Item #16: enter (c)(3)(C)

-• Item #17: include major (primary or secondary) as it is on the I-20, the name of the employer and the employer’s E-Verify number.
+• Item #17: include degree and major (primary or secondary) as it is on the I-20, the name of the employer (as registered in E-Verify) and the employer’s E-Verify number.

 3. A check (no starter checks) or money order made out to U.S. Department of Homeland Security for $380.
-In the memo section, write the I-94 number.
+In the memo section, write your I-94 number.

 • All previously issued Forms I-20 from Emory and all other institutions attended (pages 1 and 3)

 • Passport photo page (and extension page, if applicable)

 • F-1 visa stamp (most recent)

 • Emory diploma issued following completion of degree in STEM field

 5. An official transcript reflecting evidence of your program of study in STEM field